Wire82/org.openhab.binding.heos/README.md

 Album | String  | Album Title
 Ungroup | Switch | Ungroup the group
-Image_URL | String |The URL where the cover can be found
+Image_URL | String |The URL where the cover can be found OnlineStatus | String | Indicates the status ONLINE or OFFLINE